 Internet Control Message Protocol (ICMP) Flood

 Otherwise know as a smurf attack, which is sadly not anything to do with small blue creatures.
-It is called a Smurf attack as the DOS tool is called a Smurf.
+A Smurf attack gets its name after the DOS tool which is called a Smurf.
 During a Smurf attack, an attacker will spoof the targeted computers IP, and the result is the overwhelm the network.

 We understand that this can all seem very confusing.
 Protecting business data is becoming more of a priority for businesses large and small.
-Which is why we are hosting a FREE webinar on September 11th, to give a guide to cybersecurity suitable for charities, businesses and public services.
-Click here to register.
+We hosted a FREE webinar in September, giving a guide to cybersecurity suitable for charities, businesses and public services.
+Click here to watch.